AstridWinkler/Citizen-Management-System/README.md

 While we respected the different objectives asked by our professor, we made what we believe are improvements and added further options.
 Age and civil status are characteristics taken into account to enable or not, the access to different options.
-A backup system was also implemented, and a graphical interface. \n Here is then our updated **Menu** :
+A backup system was also implemented, and a graphical interface.

+Here is then our updated **Menu** :

 1. Mariage